Research Transcription: What will my Focus Group or Interview Transcript look like?

 Research Transcription: Know Your Options

 Knowing what options are available to you is important in deciding on the format for your transcription.
-The more accurate the identification of speakers, the more likely this requirement will incur an additional cost, however, closer identification of speakers may not be a priority for the purposes of your research.
+The more accurate the identification of speakers, the more likely this requirement will incur an additional cost, however, closer identification of speakers may not be a priority for your research.

-Sterling Transcription is able to help with formatting documents in a way that allows automatic synchronisation with the audio when input into analysis software you might be using, such as NVivo, Leximancer or AtlasTI, and has a proven track record of transcribing audio recordings quickly and professionally.
+Sterling Transcription can help with formatting documents in a way that allows automatic synchronisation with the audio when inputting into analysis software, such as NVivo, Leximancer or AtlasTI.
+We have a proven track record of transcribing audio recordings quickly and professionally.

 Revised: